 You must start an MQSeries listener for each queue manager.
 A listener detects messages inbound on the port specified in the channel definitions.
-The listener for the broker's queue manager should still be active.
+The listener for the broker's queue manager should still be active (you can check its status using MQSeries Services).
 You must start a new listener for the User Name Server's queue manager (and create one if it does not already exist).